DataFinder: Scientific Dataset Recommendation from Natural Language Descriptions

-To study this problem, we introduce the task of ``\textbf{dataset recommendation}'': given \emph{a full-sentence description} or \emph{keywords} describing a research topic, recommend datasets that could support research in this topic (\S\ref{sec:task}).
+To study this problem, we operationalize the task of ``\textbf{dataset recommendation}'': given \emph{a full-sentence description} or \emph{keywords} describing a research topic, recommend datasets to support research on this topic (\S\ref{sec:task}).
 A concrete example is shown in \autoref{fig:case_study_example}.
-We frame this task as an information retrieval problem \cite{Manning2005IntroductionTI}, where the \emph{search collection} is a set of datasets which are represented textually with dataset descriptions\footnote{From \url{www.paperswithcode.com}}, structured metadata, and published ``citances'' --- references from published papers that use each dataset~\citep{Nakov2004CitancesCS}.
-This framework allows us to rigorously track the recommender performance with standard ranking metrics such as mean reciprocal rank~\citep{radev-etal-2002-evaluating}.
+This task was introduced by \citet{farber2021recommending}, who framed it as text classification.
+In contrast, we naturally treat this task as retrieval \cite{Manning2005IntroductionTI}, where the \emph{search collection} is a set of datasets represented textually with dataset descriptions\footnote{From \url{www.paperswithcode.com}}, structured metadata, and published ``citances'' --- references from published papers that use each dataset~\citep{Nakov2004CitancesCS}.
+This framework allows us to measure performance with rigorous ranking metrics such as mean reciprocal rank~\citep{radev-etal-2002-evaluating}.

 To strengthen evaluation, we build a dataset, \emph{the \ourname Dataset}, to measure how well we can recommend datasets for a given description (\S\ref{sec:dataset}).
 As a proxy for real-world queries for our dataset recommendation engine, we construct queries from \emph{paper abstracts} to simulate researchers' historical information needs.
 We then identify the datasets used in a given paper, either through manual annotations (for our small test set) or using heuristic matching (for our large training set).
-To our knowledge, this is the first corpus available for studying dataset recommendation, and we believe this can serve as a challenging testbed for researchers interested in representing and searching complex data.
+To our knowledge, this is the first expert-annotated corpus for dataset recommendation, and we believe this can serve as a challenging testbed for researchers interested in representing and searching complex data.